19818794/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 | `10-add.py`                 | adds two integers and returns the result.
 | `11-pow.py`                 | computes a to the power of b and returns the value.
 | `12-fizzbuzz.py`            | prints the numbers from 1 to 100, except multiples of 3 print Fizz and of 5 Buzz, and of both FizzBuzz separated by a space.
+| `13-insert_number.c`        | inserts a number into a sorted singly linked list.
+| `lists.h`                   | a header file includes the prototypes of all functions, libraries, and structures used in task `13-insert_number.c`.